 3) Extractable Volume:

-a) Volumes Less than 5 ml: the average content of 5 containers is not less than the nominal Volumes and not more than 115% of the nominal volumes.
+a) Volumes Less than 5 ml: The average content of 5 containers is not less than the nominal Volumes and not more than 115% of the nominal volumes.

 Multidose containers labeled to yield a specific number of doses shall contain a sufficient excess to permit the withdrawal of the designated dosage numbers.

-6) pH: Shall comply with the specifications.
+6) pH: Must comply with the specifications.

-B. POWDER FOR INJECTION:
+2. POWDER FOR INJECTION:

-Standards test Powder for injection :
+Standards Test for Powder of injection :

-1) Uniformity of content: As described under injections.
+1) Content uniformity: As described under injections.

-3) Sterility test: It should comply with the test for Sterility.
+3) Sterility test: It should comply with the test for sterility.

 4) Loss of drying: It should comply with specifications.

-C. INFUSIONS:
+3. INFUSIONS:

-Use our sterile aqueous solutions or emulsions with water as the continuous phase.
+Use sterile aqueous solutions or emulsions with water as the continuous phase.
 They are free from pyrogens or Bacterial Endotoxins.
 They are usually made isotonic with blood and do not contain any antimicrobial preservatives.

-The standard test for Infusions:
+The Standard Test for Infusions:

 1) Particulate Contamination: Intravenous infusions that are solutions and supplied in a container with a nominal content of 100 ml or more shall comply with the test for particulate matter.